MrFiszbi1/Gifiks-Website/README.md

 # Gifiks-Website
 A social media website similar to TikTok or Instagram.
 The main differentiating feature is that users will be able to only upload and share Gifs.
 The goal is to communicate and express yourself in Gifs.
 This is the website version.
-Origial version of Gifiks was developed to be a mobile app.
+Original version of Gifiks was developed to be a mobile app.

 DEMO: https://youtu.be/2gIv8dPLcJU